FarhanAmjad95/bike-stations-app/README.md

     ```

 2. **Open and Run**:
-   - Open `vienna-city-bike-stations-app.xcodeproj` in Xcode.
+   - Open `BikeStationsApp.xcodeproj` in Xcode.
    - Build and run the app on an iOS simulator or device.

 3. **Simulate Location**: